alshapton/Space-Ex-Roadster/README.md

 	Tell me about the roadster

+[{'name': 'RoadsterInformation', 'type': 'RoadsterInfoType', 'samples': ['{RoadsterInformation}']}]

 The next launch

-+	sxi {TimeZone} sxi ln

 	What is the next launch

-	whats the next launch
+	What's the next launch

-	Whens the next launch
+	When's the next launch

 	When is the next launch

+[{'name': 'TimeZone', 'type': 'TimeZoneType'}]

 The most recent launch

-+	sxi {TimeZone} sxi ll

 	Tell me about the most recent launch

 	Tell me about the last launch

-	W was the most recent launch
+	When was the most recent launch

 	What was the most recent launch

-	what was the last launch
+	What was the last launch

 	When was the last launch

+[{'name': 'TimeZone', 'type': 'TimeZoneType'}]

 Find out about Space/X's landing pads, zones and drone ships